-Alternatively, you can press the MENU hard key, press the Keys item; that opens the Function/Programmable Key settings screen.
+Alternatively, you can press the MENU hard key, press the Keys item; that opens the Programmable Key settings screen.

-2. Press < or > to navigate to and select Paging and then press the Select softkey; the Function/Programmable Key #n' screen opens.
+2. Press < or > to navigate to and select Paging and then press the Select softkey; the Programmable Key #n' screen opens.

 3. In the 'Group Name' field, enter the name of the group, to be displayed in the phone's screen when there's an incoming/outgoing paging call.
-4. In the 'Key Label' field, configure the paging group name to be displayed in the phone's sidecar.
+4. In the 'Key Label' field, enter the name of the key to be displayed in the idle screen that you will press to make a paging call.
 5. In the 'Multicast Address' field, enter the paging group's multicast IP address.
 Default: 224.0.1.0.
 For phones to be in a group, all must be configured with the identical multicast address.
 6. In the 'Multicast Port' field, enter the group's port.
 Default: 8888.
 For phones to be in a group, all must be configured with the same port.
 7. Press the Save softkey; a key is defined in the idle screen as a paging dial.

-5.17 Deleting a Function/Programmable Key
+6.16 Deleting a Programmable Key

-A Function/Programmable Key can be deleted after you configure it if you no longer find it useful (for example).
+A Programmable Key can be deleted after you configure it if you no longer find it useful (for example).